marick/structural-typing/README.md

          ...)
 ```

-(In this case, each step produces a structure that still satisfies
+In this case, I only mention the `:Patient` type in the first check.
+I
-the `:Patient` type.
-I didn't bother mentioning that after the first
+don't use `:Patient` later because (1) I doubt later steps will
-step because (1) I doubt later steps will falsify that, and (2) it
+produce non-patients, so (2) reiterating it doesn't help a reader
-doesn't help a reader understand the pipeline.
-If anything, the clutter
+understand the pipeline.
+If anything, the clutter hurts.
+I care more
-hurts.
-I care more that type descriptions are *informative*, even to
+that type descriptions are *informative*, even to someone reading
-someone reading hastily, than that they're *complete*.
-If you care
+hastily, than that they're *complete*.
+If you care differently, you
-differently, you can be more rigorous.
+can be more rigorous.

 ## Oh, by the way